 Being a freelancer, you don’t need to wait for month end to get a credit in your bank account but what options are available for freelancers in India

-The awesome part of being a freelancer is you don’t need to wait for the month end to get a credit into your bank account but what options are available for freelancers in India to receive money, here are the 9 of them I use to receive payments.
+The best part of being a freelancer is, you don’t need to wait for the month end to get a credit to your bank account but as a freelancer when you have so many payment options available, it can be tough to decide the best ones.

-Setting up an Indian PayPal account requires PAN Card as well as verified bank account but it does not take more than a week to get everything up and running including bank verification.
+Setting up an Indian PayPal account requires PAN Card as well as verified bank account but it does not take more than a couple of days to get everything up and running including bank verification.

 TransferWise is one of my favorite and preferred method of getting paid and it is because it has very low or no fees, very good forex rate and processing very fast.